-- Contributed information to three Government reviews and enquiries. - Wrote to all 200+ Lancashire Parish Councils and 16 Lancashire MPs in an effort to encourage them to meet regularly and coordinate their approach to flooding in rural Lancashire. - Meet regularly with the Wyre Water Catchment Partnership. - Support other FLAGs in the area by attending inaugural meetings, providing a template constitution, etc. - Attend North West Regional Flood and Coastal Committee meetings.
-Degularly attend The Wire Flood Forum in an effort to keep Churchtown? - Regularly attend The Wyre Flood Forum in an effort to keep Churchtown's flooding issues at the forefront of any planning/action to be taken.
+- Contributed information to three Government reviews and enquiries. - Wrote to all 200+ Lancashire Parish Councils and 16 Lancashire MPs in an effort to encourage them to meet regularly and coordinate their approach to flooding in rural Lancashire. - · Meet regularly with the Wyre Water Catchment Partnership. - Support other FLAGs in the area by attending inaugural meetings, providing a template constitution, etc. - Attend North West Regional Flood and Coastal Committee meetings. - Regularly attend The Wyre Flood Forum in an effort to keep Churchtown's flooding issues at the forefront of any planning/action to be taken.

-Flood gate with pre cast concrete flood wall
+concrete flood wall